More than 6 million Americans are living with Alzheimer's. By 2050, this number is projected to rise to nearly 13 million.

 - Older Hispanics are about one and one-half times as likely to have Alzheimer's or other dementias as older Whites.

-As the number of older Americans grows rapidly, so too will the number of new and existing cases of Alzheimer's.
-By 2050, the number of people age 65 and older with Alzheimer’s may grow to a projected 12.7 million, barring the development of medical breakthroughs to prevent, slow or cure Alzheimer’s disease.
+As the size of the U.S. population age 65 and older continues to grow, so too will the number and proportion of Americans with Alzheimer’s or other dementias.
+By 2050, the number of people age 65 and older with Alzheimer’s may grow to a projected 12.7 million, barring the development of medical breakthroughs to prevent or cure Alzheimer’s disease.